sedemto/results_dip/README.md

 # Image demosaicing using Deep Image Prior
-This repositary contains different types of result images of a deep image prior network (all images are from the Kodak data set)
+This repositary contains different types of result images of a deep image prior network.
+(all images are from the Kodak data set)

 The result images contain: